 All staff receive training on our Code of Conduct and Business Principles.
 Relevant employees (including procurement staff, those working in areas relating to ESG matters and health and safety or advisory functions) undertake annual training on modern slavery issues and risks to enable them to identify and take appropriate actions as necessary, including in dealings with our third party suppliers.
-This training includes practical examples and guidance to support risk assessments and the taking of necessary actions.
+The training includes practical examples and guidance to support risk assessments and the taking of necessary actions.
+The training continued in 2023.